Skip to content

-Orchard House, near Banbury, is a beautiful detached property built around 1970.
-Designed to fit in with the local architecture, it could easily be mistaken for a house from circa 1870.
+Orchard House, near Banbury, is a beautiful, detached property built around 1970, designed to blend with local architecture.
+From the outside, it could easily be mistaken for a house a century older.
+Over the years, it had become cold, inefficient, and reliant on oil heating.

 Driven by their desire to reduce carbon emissions, Mary and Philip decided to retrofit their entire house.
-They became inspired after attending a presentation by a speaker from Low Carbon Hub at their village hall.
-The speaker introduced them to the concept of retrofitting and the services offered by Cosy Homes Oxfordshire.
+Their inspiration came after attending a presentation at their village hall by a speaker from Low Carbon Hub.
+The talk introduced them to the concept of retrofitting and to the services offered by Cosy Homes Oxfordshire.

-Encouraged by what they learned, Mary and Philip opted for an assessment, which led to the development of a comprehensive Whole House Plan crafted by a qualified Retrofit Coordinator.
-This plan outlined all the necessary recommendations, actions, quotes, and deliverables.
+Encouraged by what they learned, they opted for an assessment.
+This led to the development of a comprehensive Whole House Plan crafted by a qualified Retrofit Coordinator.
+The plan outlined all the necessary recommendations, actions, quotes, and deliverables, giving them a clear roadmap for the project.

 “We didn’t start this project to save money on energy bills.
 We did it for long-term environmental sustainability.
 Because it’s such a big job, it will probably take a long time to see the financial benefits, possibly even longer than we’ll be living here.
 What’s more important to us is knowing that Orchard House will stand as our contribution to reducing carbon emissions.
 It’s also now a cosy home to live in.”

-After receiving the assessment report, Mary and Philip decided to replace their old oil boiler and tank, which were reaching the end of their life.
+After receiving the Whole House Plan report, Mary and Philip decided to replace their old oil boiler and tank, which were reaching the end of their life.
 They opted for an air source heat pump to decarbonise their heating system, but in order to make this viable, the house required substantial fabric improvements to improve the insulation.
-They also viewed it as a chance to tackle other problems with the property which included outdated electrics, and a kitchen in need of upgrading.
+They also viewed it as a chance to tackle other problems with the property, which included outdated electrics, and a kitchen in need of upgrading.

 There were some challenging issues, such as the stone jambs and mullions around the windows.
 Being made of reconstituted stone and uninsulated, these were a huge thermal bridge, causing damp and mould.
 Cosy Home Oxfordshire consulted with several specialist stonemasons and explored various solutions.